Theories with no superluminal signaling have greater information-processing power than theories with no superluminal

 \ifarxiv

-\section{Certifying violation of NSC without violation of NSS}
+\subsection{Certifying violation of NSC without violation of NSS}

-\else {\it Certifying violation of NSC without violation of NSS}|\fi We have seen that NSS theories can achieve strictly more informational tasks than NSC theories (as NSC implies NSS, see \ifarxiv Appendix~\ref{app:defRC} \else the Supplemental Materials \fi for details).
-We now ask whether this can be used to certify the presence of a superluminal causal influence in NSS theories that achieve the tasks, as this would operationally establish that the violation of NSC is the relevant resource involve.
+\else {\it Certifying violation of NSC without violation of NSS}|\fi We have seen that strictly more can be achieved in theories with NSS than those with NSC.
+We now ask whether it would be possible to certify the presence of a superluminal causal influence in theories with NSS that achieve the tasks, as this would operationally establish that the violation of NSC is the relevant resource involved.

-We observe that in Task~\ref{task: task1}, there is no theory-independent way to verify the superluminal causal influence.
-This is because the task is possible without superluminal causal influence in quantum and post-quantum non-classical theories.
-In particular, in box-world (a post-quantum non-classical theory), Alice and Charlie can share a bipartite (non-classical) resource of the theory, measure it using their settings $A$ and $C$ to obtain the outcomes $X$ and $Z$ respectively which would yield the non-classical PR box correlations $X\oplus Z=A.C$ without invoking any superluminal influences even when the measurements take place in space-like separation.
+In Task~\ref{task: task1}, there is no theory-independent way to verify the superluminal causal influence because the task is possible without superluminal causal influence in quantum and post-quantum non-classical theories, i.e., achieving the tasks could be because of non-classicality rather than a violation of NSC.

 By contrast, in Task~\ref{task: task2}, we can certify the existence of the superluminal causal influence in a theory-independent manner.